Victoria's riflebird

-Victoria's riflebird (Lophorina victoriae), also known as the lesser riflebird, Queen Victoria riflebird, Queen Victoria's riflebird, or Victoria riflebird, is a bird-of-paradise endemic to the Atherton Tableland region of northeastern Queensland, Australia where it resides year-round.
+Victoria's riflebird (Ptiloris victoriae), also known as the lesser riflebird, Queen Victoria riflebird, Queen Victoria's riflebird, or Victoria riflebird, is a bird-of-paradise endemic to the Atherton Tableland region of northeastern Queensland, Australia where it resides year-round.

 Taxonomy and systematics

 The Victoria's riflebird was discovered by John Macgillivray for John Gould in 1848 and is named after Queen Victoria of the United Kingdom.
 The common name "riflebird" comes from the likeness of their black velvety plumage to the uniform of the British Army Rifle Brigade.

 Description

 The smallest riflebird, it measures between 23–25 cm.
 Males have an iridescent purple sheen plumage, which becomes more blue-green on the head and more bronze on the lower breast.
 The throat is velvety black with a metallic green and blue triangular patch in the center.
 Females have a pale eyebrow, and the buff underparts are faintly barred with brown.